ekamperi/ekamperi.github.io/_posts/2020-12-26-tensorflow-trainable-probability-distributions.md

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/trainable_distributions/nll_vs_epoch.png" alt="Negative log-likelihood vs epoch">
 </p>

+Compare the following figure with the previous one, and see how well-aligned is the predicted distribution with the ground truth distribution.

 {% highlight python %}
 {% raw %}